KazanExpress/parakeet-mapper/README.md

 - Each value tells what to assign to that key from the input.
   - `true` = the value is assigned from the same key in the input.
   - A string = the value is assigned from this string key in the input.
-  - An object = the value is assigned from this object's first key in the input **and** is process using a converter.
+  - An object = the value is assigned from this object's first key in the input **and** is processed using the value as converter.
   - A function = the value is mapped using this function from the input.

 #### Examples